 Mary Tebble is an extraordinary volunteer who embarked on an unusal adventure in 2011 to raise money for the Centre.
 Read all about her Wild Flower Hunt, plus even more findings.

-See below for an update from Sandy, the Chair of the Volunteer, from our last members' magazine - this will give you a flavour for the kind of things they get up to!
+See below for an update from Sandy, the Chair of the Volunteer, from a recent members' magazine - this will give you a flavour for the kind of things they get up to!

 Since the last Members’ Magazine, the Volunteer Group has continued to be involved in a range of activities.
 Each new challenge is faced with great enthusiasm, whether it is thinking of ideas on how to raise funds or making decisions on how best to support the Scottish Seabird Centre.

 Meeting and greeting visitors to the Discovery Centre remains our prime activity, where talking to visitors about the cameras and what wildlife can be seen on the islands, is enhanced by conversations about the proposed National Marine Centre – what an exciting project.

 Since the last magazine our fundraising events have included the ever-popular annual Jazz Night; an Apple Fest Coffee Morning in October, held at the Abbey Church, where surprisingly the baking was apple themed; a very successful Christmas Coffee Morning at the Hope Rooms in December; and a well-supported screening of the first Dr Bryan Nelson Memorial lecture on puffins, in February.